AdaCore/gnatstudio/docs/users_guide/searching.rst

   :guilabel:`Files...` and :guilabel:`Open Files`), the last one you used is selected.
 In most contexts, the :guilabel:`Scope` option restricts the search to a set of language constructs.
-For example, use this to to avoid matching comments when you're only interested in actual code or to only search strings and comment, but not code.
+For example, use this to to avoid matching comments when you are only interested in actual code or to only search strings and comment, but not code.

 Change the context to a different one by clicking on the arrow on the